 - For all surgical appointments, only the patient will be allowed in the surgical room

 - Patient escort will be limited to a maximum of one person per patient.
 Only one person should accompany the patient to their appointment.
 Any additional persons or family members will be asked to wait in the car

 - Hand sanitizer will be available for all patients to use at the time of checking in for their appointment

-- We will practice social distancing in our waiting room (6 feet).
+- We practice social distancing in our waiting room (6 feet spacing).
 We will limit persons and traffic in the waiting room by asking each patient to wait in the car until notified that their exam room is ready.